programminghistorian/ph-submissions/lessons/creating-mobile-augmented-reality-experiences-in-unity.md

 ### Hierarchy Panel

 Navigate to the Hierarchy panel in the upper left.
+If this menu is closed, click the small black arrow in the dropdown menu to expand.
 The Hierarchy panel should have a Main Camera and Directional Light included by default.
 Items that appear in the Hierarchy panel are referred to as game objects, and any game objects listed in the Hierarchy panel are visually represented in the scene panel.
 Notice how the Directional Light game object appears in the scene panel as a sun and camera icon.
 To locate the position of a game object within your scene, select it in the Hierarchy panel, place your cursor within the scene panel, and then strike the "F" key on your keyboard to find the game object.

 {% include figure.html filename="ar-dev-13.png" caption="The game objects in the Hierarchy panel are represented visually in the scene panel." %}